yu-jeffy/ink-jet/application.md

 - Python for RAG-LLM pipeline
  - LlamaIndex and LangChain libraries for data loading, processing, embedding
  - LlamaIndex and LangChain libraries for vectorstore retrieval and LLM interaction with retrieval results
-- Pinecone for Vectorstore (with ChromaDB option)
+- Pinecone for Vectorstore
 - OpenAI text-embedding-ada-002 Model for Embeddings
 - OpenAI for LLM (GPT-4-32k, GPT-4-1106-preview)
 - ink!/Rust for Smart Contracts
 - CoinFabrik Scout for Vulnerabiity Detection
+- Monaco Editor for In-Browser IDE
 - React.js for Front-End Application
 - Docker for Containerization
 - Rust for Development Environment within the Container